glowkeeper/reactLecture/presentation/react.md

 + It makes application state _dependable_ and _predictable_
 + It facilitates communication and sharing of data
-+ Helps separate UI from state
++ Redux helps separate UI from state

 ### Redux Actions